Seth Curry: Dallas Mavericks (2016–2018)

 On July 15, 2016, Curry signed with the Dallas Mavericks.
 He made his debut for the Mavericks in their season opener on October 26 against the Indiana Pacers.
 In 16 minutes off the bench, he recorded seven points, three rebounds, one assist and three steals in a 130–121 overtime loss.
 On November 8, he scored a then career-high 23 points in a 109–97 win over the Los Angeles Lakers.
 He tied that mark on November 21, scoring 23 points with five three-pointers as a starter in a 96–91 loss to the San Antonio Spurs.
 Curry missed four games in early December with a right knee sprain.
 On January 29, 2017, he had career highs of 24 points and 10 rebounds to lead the Mavericks to a 105–101 win over San Antonio.
 On February 24, 2017, he set a new career high with 31 points in a 97–84 loss to the Minnesota Timberwolves.
 Three days later, he had a 29-point effort to go with five three-pointers in a 96–89 win over the Miami Heat.

 On October 7, 2017, Curry was ruled out indefinitely after being diagnosed with a stress reaction of his left tibia.
 On February 6, 2018, he was ruled out for the entire season after it was determined he required surgery on his left tibia.

 Portland Trail Blazers (2018–2019)

 On July 6, 2018, Curry signed a two-year contract with the Portland Trail Blazers, which included a player option for the second year.
 On January 26, 2019, he scored 22 points in a 120–111 win over the Atlanta Hawks.
 On February 5, he was selected to compete in the Three-Point Contest during All-Star Weekend.
 On March 9, he scored 22 points in a 127–120 win over the Phoenix Suns.
-Curry later went to the 2019 NBA playoffs with Portland and made it to the Western Conference Finals to face his brother Steph and the Golden State Warriors, who swept them 4–0 to knock them out of the playoffs.
+Curry later went to the 2019 NBA playoffs with Portland and reached the Western Conference Finals to face his brother Steph and the Golden State Warriors, who swept them 4–0 to knock them out of the playoffs.
 This marked the first time a set of brothers faced each other in an NBA playoff series.